csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

 List/describe the artifacts you will produce in order to organize your team.
  * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
  * We want to understand:
    * How do you keep track of what needs to get done?
+   Have lists of tasks with proirities and deadlines to make sure we stay on top of our schedule.

    * **How do you prioritize tasks?**
+   Tasks are prioritized based on dependency and urgency.
+For example, if a file is needed for the whole team to move on.
+This file is on top of our priority and is addressed as soon as possible.
+Or if we need to have a feature to be completed at a deadline, we would proitize to work on this feature and delay other unnecessary features.
    * How do tasks get assigned to team members?
+   Tasks are assigned to each team member according to there role/experience, so everyone can work on the tasks they are good at.
    * How do you determine the status of work from inception to completion?
+   We plan to have four status for each task in our team.
+Which are unassigned, assigned, need help, and completed.
+This way, we can keep track of the status of each task, and get help when we need.
 #### Q9: What are the rules regarding how your team works?

 Describe your team's working culture.